 Career Job Outlook

-BLS projections show employment of school and career counselors growing 8 percent between 2019-2029.
+BLS projections show employment of school and career counselors growing 8% between 2019-2029.

 Requirements to Become a School Counselor